delnatan/UCSFsaxs/README.md

 # UCSFsaxs
 GUI for SAXS analysis, with smearing correction for line-collimated beam.

-This Python program uses PyQt4, Numpy, Scipy, Matplotlib and Pyqtgraph (which is included here in a folder).
+This Python program uses PyQt4, Numpy, Scipy, Matplotlib and Pyqtgraph (which is included here in a folder.
+I added support to display error bars in log-scale because as of this time, Pyqtgraph doesn't support it).
 It also uses a couple routines written in Fortran90 to speed up the smearing matrix calculation and automatic determination of most linear region for Guinier analysis.
 You need to compile 'trans_smear.f90' & 'autorg_de.f90' using f2py.
 If you used pip to install numpy you should have it.
 <pre>
 f2py -c trans_smear.f90 -m trans_smear